jundalisay/superb/content/en/research/poincare/science/chapter-10c.md

+---
-## The Present State of Physics
+title: The Present State of Physics
+heading: Chapter 10c
+date: 2022-01-06
+description: Science and Hypothesis
+image: "/covers/hyp.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+---

 Two opposite tendencies may be distinguished in the history of the develop- ment of physics.

-On the one hand, new relations are con- tinually being discovered between objects which seemed destined to remain for ever unconnected; scattered facts cease to be strangers to each other and tend to be mar- shalled into an imposing synthesis.
+On the one hand, new relations are continually being discovered between objects which seemed destined to remain for ever unconnected; scattered facts cease to be strangers to each other and tend to be mar- shalled into an imposing synthesis.
 The march of science is towards unity and simplicity.

 On the other hand, new phenomena are continually being revealed; it will be long before they can be assigned their place—sometimes it may happen that to find them a place a corner of the edifice must be demolished.

 In the same way, we are continually perceiving details ever more varied in the phenomena we know, where our crude senses used to be unable to detect any lack of unity.

 What we thought to be simple becomes complex, and the march of science seems to be towards diversity and complication.
 Here, then, are two opposing tendencies, each of which seems to triumph in turn.
 Which will win?